Meditation: Give Yourself the Gift of Inner Peace

 December 01, 2022

 As we enter the holiday season, many of us are beginning to plan and partake in festivities such as shopping, cooking, baking, holiday parties and family gatherings.
 While the holidays often bring joy and cheer, the hustle and bustle can also lead to fatigue, stress, anxiety and sometimes depression.
 To avoid holiday burnout, it’s important to find ways to care for yourself mentally and physically.
-Galen Gorelangton, the facilitator of Renown’s Heartfulness Meditation program, discusses how yoga and meditation can benefit you.
+Galen Gorelangton, Renown's Spiritual Center Volunteer, discusses how yoga and meditation can benefit you.

 What is yoga and meditation?